-- Remember that silence is the bully's greatest weapon! - Tell yourself that you do not deserve to be bullied, and that it is WRONG! - Seek help from your advisor/houseparent/school nurse or any other adult whom you feel comfortable talking to. - Try to stay calm. - Don't let hurtful words beat you down. - Be proud of who you are.
-It is good to be individual. - Try not to show you are upset.
-It is hard but a bully thrives on someone's fear. - Stay with a group of friends/people.
-There is safety in numbers. - Get off the internet!
-Avoid checking the internet (even though you want to). - Delete accounts where you are bullied.
-Take a screen shot so that you can share it with your parents or others for evidence and support. - Don't respond to online bullies getting into online conversations/chats can make you feel worse. - Brush it off with humor. - Tell someone you trust friend, parent, teacher, and mentor. - Spend more time with people who make you feel good about yourself. - Teachers/Staff will take you seriously and will support you.
+- ✦ Remember that silence is the bully's greatest weapon! - ✦ Tell yourself that you do not deserve to be bullied, and that it is WRONG! - ✦ Seek help from your advisor/houseparent/school nurse or any other adult whom you feel comfortable talking to. - ✤ Try to stay calm. - Don't let hurtful words beat you down. - ✦ Be proud of who you are. - ◆ Try not to show you are upset.
+It is hard but a bully thrives on someone's fear. - ◆ Stay with a group of friends/people.
+There is safety in numbers. - ◆ Get off the internet!
+Avoid checking the internet (even though you want to). - ◆ Don't respond to online bullies getting into online conversations/chats can make you feel worse. - ✦ Brush it off with humor. - ✦ Tell someone you trust friend, parent, teacher, and mentor. - ♦ Spend more time with people who make you feel good about yourself. - Teachers/Staff will take you seriously and will support you.